National Bolivarian Armed Forces of Venezuela: Night vision equipment, sniper rifles and submarines

 Venezuela decided to negotiate with Russia a loan of about $800 million for the acquisition of 4 diesel Project 636 Kilo class submarines.

 During that time Venezuela was also considering the purchase of 12 Il-76 transport aircraft.
 The submarines plus the aircraft were going to cost a total of $1.5 billion.
-However, this acquisition deal wasn't completed either.
+This acquisition deal wasn't completed either.
 The negotiations for the purchase of the submarines broke down and 6 submarines that were once planned for Venezuela are now being offered to Vietnam.